How To Find Mean In Normal Distribution

 The empirical rule, also known as the 68-95-99.7 rule, is a valuable tool for understanding the distribution of data around the mean in a normal distribution.
 It states:

-• Approximately 68% of the data falls within one standard deviation of the mean: This means that the interval (μ - σ, μ + σ) contains about 68% of the data points.
+• Approximately 68% of the data falls within one standard deviation of the mean: In plain terms, the interval (μ - σ, μ + σ) contains about 68% of the data points.

 • Approximately 95% of the data falls within two standard deviations of the mean: The interval (μ - 2σ, μ + 2σ) contains about 95% of the data points.